 Breaking up striking shapes with unnecessary details that often dilute the overall impact.
 Some sites advise against use of text entirely; I wouldn't go that far, it can work, but bear in mind that if you do use it, it has to be large and a part of the design - not simply pasted over it, or even worse, long descriptive text.

-The Prime Video and HBO Max app icons also do this well (Prime Video being aided by the unmistakeable Amazon arrow as part of the logo):
+The Prime Video and HBO Max app icons also do this well (Prime Video being aided by the unmistakable Amazon arrow as part of the logo):

 While, with the Nike Run Club app icon, the full name would be too much text to fit onto one icon.
 They instead use only the acronym of the name, along with the trademark Nike tick: